Discounts and exemptions

 From 1st April 2013, all properties (apart from some unoccupied annexes or job-related Ministry of Defence accommodation) which have been unoccupied and unfurnished for more than 2 years will be liable to pay 150%.
 The 2 years can have started before 1st April 2013.
 If at 1st April 2013, the property had not been empty and unfurnished for 2 years, the charge will be 100% until the 2 years expires, when it will become a charge of 150%.

 Following changes to legislation during 2018, the premium will now be increased to 100% from 1st April 2019.
-This means that you will now be liable to pay 200% from this date, if your property has been empty & unfurnished for 2 years or more as at 1st April 2019.
+This means that with effect from 1 April 2019 where a property has been unoccupied and substantially unfurnished / empty for more than 2 years you will now be liable to pay 200%.

 When deciding whether the premium should apply we may take into consideration the reasons why properties are unoccupied and unfurnished, including whether they are available for sale or rent.
 Please contact us at firstname.lastname@example.org if you wish to discuss this further.